nflaig/loopback4-tracing/README.md

 ## Example

-For an example on how to create custom spans see [tracing interceptor](src/interceptors/tracing.interceptor.ts) and for more information, please read the [opentelemetry tracing documentation][opentelemetry-tracing].
+For an example on how to create custom spans see [tracing interceptor][tracing interceptor] and for more information, please read the [opentelemetry tracing documentation][opentelemetry-tracing].

 ## Debug